5.3-magnitude earthquake hits Nepal, no injuries reported - ExBulletin

 5.3-magnitude earthquake hits Nepal, no injuries reported

-A 5.3-magnitude earthquake struck central Nepal today, no injuries were reported, the epicenter was in Belkot Gadi, Nuwakot District.
+An earthquake measuring 5.3 on the Richter scale rocked the Kathmandu Valley and various parts of central Nepal Saturday morning.

-An earthquake measuring 5.3 on the Richter scale hit Kathmandu Valley and other parts of central Nepal Saturday morning.
+However, officials said no reviews have been made regarding any damages or injuries.

 According to the National Seismology and Research Center, the 5.3-magnitude quake, which occurred at 5:26 a.m., had its epicenter at Belcott Gadi in Nowakot District.